python/cpython/Doc/library/html.parser.rst

 :mod:`html.parser` --- Simple HTML and XHTML parser
 ===================================================

 .. module:: HTMLParser
-   :synopsis: Old name for the :mod:`html.parser` module.
+   :synopsis: Old name for the html.parser module.

 .. module:: html.parser
    :synopsis: A simple parser that can handle HTML and XHTML.

 .. note::
    The :mod:`HTMLParser` module has been renamed to :mod:`html.parser` in Python 3.0.
 It is importable under both names in Python 2.6 and the rest of the 2.x series.

 .. versionadded:: 2.2